x157/x157.github.io/UE5/LyraStarterGame/CharacterParts/index.md

 By default in Lyra 5.2 there are only 2 cosmetic components: `B_Manny` and `B_Quinn`

-Lyra chooses randomly between Manny or Quinn and spawns that part on the server side after the Controller `BeginPlay`; the part is then replicated to all clients.
+The Lyra server chooses randomly between Manny or Quinn after the Controller `BeginPlay` and replicates the decision to all clients.
+The clients handle spawning the actual parts themselves.

-The server itself uses an invisible Manny-sized Character mesh regardless of how many cosmetic parts there are or what they look like.
+The server uses an invisible Character mesh regardless of how many cosmetic parts there are or what they look like.